jessemorris/rostk_plotting/README.md

 ### PlottingManager ###

-This mamagers all the ros callbacks and custom saving methods for each topic.
+This managers all the ros callbacks and custom saving methods for each topic.
 Each msg type will have its own callback (see plotting_callbacks.py for basic callbacks).
 The rospy.subscriber triggers a callback in the plotting manager which checks the datatype of each incoming message.
-The linked saving methods are then called using each data msg.
+The linked saving methods are then called using each data msg as input.
 Implementing and linking one of these methods allows the data to be saved however the user wants - ie writing to an image or saving to a txt file depending.

 By inheriting from PlottingManager and PlottingCallbacks you can overwrite these basic methods or one method yourself.
 See __ScreenShotPlotting__ as a default class that is implemented to take screenshots of topics.
 Specific functions must be implemented to form the interface: